White scores 21 and Bulls rally to beat Blazers 111-108

 The Blazers led by as many as 20 points early in the game, but the Bulls chipped away at the lead, tying it in the fourth quarter at 91 on Porter’s 3-pointer.
 Garrett Temple’s 3 gave the Bulls a 96-94 lead with 6:36 left.

-Portland reclaimed a 100-98 lead on Carmelo Anthony’s 3-pointer before Chicago rookie Patrick Williams’ floater tied it again with 4:12 to go.
+Portland went up 100-98 lead on Carmelo Anthony’s 3-pointer before Chicago rookie Patrick Williams’ floater tied it again with 4:12 to go.
 Porter’s pull-up jumper made it 104-100 with just over three minutes left.

 Lillard was fouled on a 3-point attempt and made all his free throws, pulling Portland within 106-103.
 He added two free throws with 30.8 seconds left to narrow the gap further.

-Zach LaVine’s step-back 3-pointer appeared to be the winner for Chicago — until Lillard made a 3 to get the Blazers within a point again with 5.7 seconds to go.
-White made a pair of free throws to put Chicago up 111-108 and Portland fell short.
+LaVine’s step-back 3-pointer appeared to be the winner for Chicago — until Lillard made a 3 to get the Blazers within a point again with 5.7 seconds to go.
+White made a pair of free throws in the final moments and Portland fell short.

+“I think the guys just had a real good disposition when we were down about what we had to do to get back in the game,” Bulls coach Billy Donovan said.

+“Make no mistake.
+We didn’t shoot the ball in the fourth quarter,” Blazers coach Terry Stotts said.
+“We lost this in the second half.
+Chicago out played us, they played harder than us.
+We let down our guard and gave up 66 points in the second half after having an outstanding first half defensively.”

-After going 0-3 to start the season, the Bulls have improved.
-They’re coming off a 118-108 victory over the Mavericks, paced by LaVine’s 39 points.
+After going 0-3 to start the season, the Bulls have improved with wins in four of their last five games, including a 118-108 victory over the Mavericks, paced by LaVine’s 39 points.

 The Bulls were without Lauri Markkanen, Ryan Arcidiacono, Chandler Hutchinson and Tomas Satoransky for the fourth straight game because of the league’s COVID-19 protocols.
 Hutchinson and Satoransky tested positive and are isolating.